 How Torlon Is Used in the Aerospace Industry

 Plastics are found in commercial planes, military aircraft, and even satellites.
-A wide range of parts in the aerospace industry are made from plastics.
+A wide range of parts in the defense industry such as aerospace are made from plastics.
 Engineers first experimented with vinyl materials to see whether rubber parts, such as fuel tank linings, could be replaced by plastic ones, then progressed to substituting a wide variety of glass and metal components with plastic ones.

 Benefits of plastic in airplanes